Ivan Vazov National Theatre

 The Ivan Vazov National Theatre has a well-equipped main stage with 750 seats, a smaller 120-seat stage and an additional 70-seat one on the fourth floor.
+The theatre has been host to productions from notable theatre directors such as Alexander Morfov who has been the Chief director since 1993.

 The building's facade is depicted on the obverse of the Bulgarian 50 levs banknote, issued in 1999 and 2006.